Target level of study

 What is the purpose of work-study programs?

-Work-study programs serve as a springboard to help you enter the professional world.
-Your years in a work-study program allow you to discover employers who may be interested in hiring you.
+Work-study programs serve as a springboard for entering the professional world.
+Your years in a work-study program allow you to discover employers who may hire you directly or help you succeed in competitive exams.

 The purpose of work-study programs is to give you direct exposure to your future profession.

-Let yourself be tamed by the professional world and real life.
+Let yourself be won over by the professional world and real life, and maximize your chances of success in competitive exams.

 Why choose the work-study program at IPAG?

 You can prepare for civil service exams while working in a public administration setting: state services such as prefectures or the DGFIP (Public Finance Directorate), local services such as departments or municipalities, and finally public hospitals.
-You can also be an apprentice within social security services.
+You can also be an apprentice in social security services, EPICs (public industrial and commercial establishments), semi-public companies, etc.

 During oral exams, an apprentice has twice as much chance of succeeding.